 May 3: Joan does not attend the annual Pepsi shareholder's meeting in Wilmington, Delaware.
 Shareholders notice and inquire about Joan's absence.

-The dedication starts at 10:30 a.m.
-Joan is accompanied by Pepsi-Cola executives James B. Somerall, Samuel Desch and John E. Repko.
+May 6: Joan attends the dedication ceremony of a new Pepsi-Cola bottling plant in Burlington, North Carolina.
+The dedication begins at 10:30 am.
+Joan is accompanied to the dedication by Pepsi-Cola executives James B. Somerall, Samuel Desch and John E. Repko.

 Mid-May: Joan travels to Mexico City, Mexico to attend the week-long Variety Clubs International Convention.

-June 30: Joan hosts a photoshoot in her "Fifth Avenue" apartment in which she models various furs.
+June 30: Joan attends a photo shoot in her Fifth Avenue apartment, whereby she models various furs.

 July 26: Joan, accompanied by daughter Christina, arrives in Petersburg, Virginia.